mixophrygian/ct-blog/tasks.md

 #Project Roadmap

 4/29 next:
-  -make nav drawer full height
+  -some kind of warning for private browser users that their data wont persist -make nav drawer full height
   -Fix routing so that bogus / confused routes just return home -double check for entry.id redundancy between redux and component and api layer